 Magnesium – Is the main mineral necessary to sedate the brain for sleep.
 A powdered form will work much better than a tablet and is also best taken halfway between dinner and bed.
 Most people will need to take a morning dose also in the first few weeks to build up a base level as Magnesium is the most common mineral deficiency in Australians.
 It will also help out with restless legs and cramps at night.
 ‘Magopti’ is a great product as it also contains taurine which is another big brain seater.

 Ban screens from the bedroom – Artificial blue light from screens affects the body’s internal clock and acts as a stimulant.
-Switch off the TV and don’t use laptops, smartphone or tablet computers an hour before bed.
+Switch off the TV and don’t use laptops, smartphones or tablet computers an hour before bed.

-Cut out caffeine – Tea and coffee are stimulants which interfere with the process of falling asleep.
+Cut out caffeine – Tea and coffee are stimulants that interfere with the process of falling asleep.
 Six hours after your last cup of coffee, half the caffeine will still be in your system.
 Remember that cola and energy drinks contain caffeine too.

 Don’t drink alcohol – Alcohol makes it easier to fall asleep initially but results in poorer quality sleep.
 Studies suggest that having a drink before bed will cause you to wake up every 90 minutes or so throughout the night.

 Change your mattress – We recommend buying a new mattress every 5 years and your pillow every 18 months for ideal sleeping posture and comfort.
-You spend one third of your life in bed – the cost of the bed should reflect this also (you spend less time in your car, so maybe your bed should cost more than your car?)
+You spend one-third of your life in bed – the cost of the bed should reflect this also (you spend less time in your car, so maybe your bed should cost more than your car?)

 Workout in the morning – Exercise helps relieve stress and releases feel-good chemicals, but the brain takes 3 hours to sedate after heating from exercise so morning exercise is better.